Skip to content

 Characters

 The characters are Alix, Esteban, and Shari Chung.
 Mentioned but never seen is Alix’s mother in law, who had Alzheimer’s.
-However, this story was not written for The Longest Night Watch.
+However, I did not write this story for The Longest Night Watch.

 Memorable Quotes from Alix’s Apocalypse